iamcal/emoji-data/README.md

 This project provides easy-to-parse data about emoji, along with a spritesheet-style images for use on the web.

+You can see a catalog of the emoji data here: http://unicodey.com/emoji-data/table.htm

 The original images come from <a href="https://github.com/github/gemoji">gemoji</a>
 and you can use the individual images directly with the data too.